 The brain is probably the most important organ in the human body, and any injury can seriously disrupt your life.
-Composed of two hemispheres, the brain controls most functions of the body and is central to regulating mood and engaging in logical reasoning.
+Composed of two hemispheres, the brain controls most bodily functions and is central to regulating mood and engaging in logical reasoning.
 After a brain injury, many victims report never being the same.

-If you have suffered a brain injury, you might be able to receive compensation, but you need qualified legal counsel by your side.
-At Sibley Dolman, our North Miami Beach Brain Injury Lawyers have represented clients suffering some of the worst brain injuries in the North Miami Beach area.
+If you have suffered a brain injury, you might be able to receive compensation, but you may want legal counsel by your side.
+At Dolman Law Group, our North Miami Beach brain injury lawyers have represented clients suffering some of the worst brain injuries in the North Miami Beach area.
 We provide free consultations for victims and their families to learn about their legal options.

 Brain Injury Accidents

-There are many types of brain injuries, but they all have something in common – they disrupt your brain’s normal functioning.
-Typically, brain accidents are caused by traumatic or non-traumatic episodes:
+There are many types of brain injuries, but they all have something in common: they disrupt your brain’s normal functioning.
+Typically, traumatic or non-traumatic accidents cause brain accidents.

-- A traumatic brain injury is caused by an external physical force.
+- External forces cause traumatic injuries (TBI).
 Think car accidents that shake a person’s head, hard hits in football, or smacking your head after falling in your home.
-It is a common misconception that your head must be hit to suffer a brain injury.
+It is a common misconception that you have to hit your head to suffer a brain injury.
 In fact, any blow that causes your brain to move around can result in a traumatic brain injury.

 - Infection, genetics, stroke, or illness can cause a non-traumatic brain injury.
-We often see clients whose brain suffered injury because of oxygen deprivation.
+We often see clients whose brains suffered injuries because of oxygen deprivation.
 The brain needs oxygen to work properly, and oxygen deprivation can kill brain cells permanently.
 Compromised births, near-drowning accidents, and medical malpractice cases are some of the more common causes of anoxic brain injuries.

-If you think that you have suffered a brain injury, you should write down what you think happened and consult with an attorney.
+If you think you have suffered a brain injury, you should write down what happened and consult with an attorney.
 There is no “typical” cause of brain injuries.
 If your loved one has been diagnosed with a brain injury following an incident or accident and you are not sure exactly what happened, we can help you, too.
 We may be able to investigate the circumstances of their injury and determine if someone else’s negligence played a role.